 - Posting cadence: How often do they publish new/original updates to status, or do they retweet/repost stories?
-Are these new updates being published on a regular schedule or are they haphazardly released into the universe on a whim?
+Are these new updates being published on a regular schedule with a content calendar, or are they haphazardly released into the universe on a whim?

 Auditing these metrics (at the very least) can be immensely helpful in determining things your competitors are doing or aren’t.

 But beware: they can also be deceptive if you take them purely at superficial value.